nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Garai Pattern:** Attack x1, TripleCut, Attack x2, Attack x3, WillBreaker

+- Sprigg - 2
+  - If Sprigg Hits
+    - Sprigg - 2 / 1 (Stop if Interrupted) - Doppelganger WightKnight
+  - If Sprigg Misses
-- Sprigg - Get to Level 5 (Immediately stop if attacked)
+    - Sprigg - 2 / 2 - then Proceed to Sprigg got interrupted getting to Level 5 strats
 - Sprigg got to Level 5 w/o interruptions
   - Sprigg - Doppelganger WightKnight
   - Harle - Get to Level 4 - Diminish (You can do this first then DoppelGanger if you're scared of Missing)
   - WightKnight (Only if Garai doesn't Attack) - 1 / 3
   - Lynx - 1 (1 / 3 if WightKnight Attacked Prior)- Strengthen WightKnight
   - Harle (Only if WightKnight is at 6 Stamina) - Defend
   - WightKnight - 3 / 3
   - Lynx - 3 - Defend
   - Harle - Defend
   - WightKnight - 3 / 3
   - Lynx - 2 / 3 - GlideHook (or Revive WK)
   - WightKnight - 2 / 3
 - Sprigg got interrupted getting to Level 5
   - Harle - Get to Level 4 - Diminish
   - Sprigg - Get to Level 5 - Doppelganger WightKnight
   - Lynx - 1 - Strengthen WightKnight
   - Harle - Defend
   - Wightknight - 1 / 3
   - Harle - 1 - TurnBlack Garai
   - Lynx - Defend twice
   - Harle - Defend
   - WightKnight - 2 / 3
   - Lynx - 1 / 1 / 2 - GlideHook
   - WightKnight - 2 / 3
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**